rosasalberto/mil/README.md

 It is also a wrapper to sklearn.svm, sklearn.ensemble, sklearn.linear_model, and sklearn.neighbors.

 #### preprocessing
-It contains few transformers to normalize and standarize bags of type list, and is also a wrapper to sklearn.preprocessing.
+It contains few transformers to normalize and standardize bags of type list, and is also a wrapper to sklearn.preprocessing.

 ```python
 # standarize bags of lists